 The formalisation of trustworthiness into governance structures is also evident in the biobank literature.
 ‘Trustworthy’ biobank governance structures have been attributed to a standardisation of ethics, governance and public engagement (5), and to act in a trustworthy manner, biobanks have been called upon to introduce clear procedures related to such standards, for example, accountability, oversight, and transparency (1, 5, 10, 19, 41).
 Such procedures are viewed as a way to promote mutual clarity of expectations, clear performance targets and defined benchmarks of achievement (10, p.
 130).

 Formalising trustworthiness as a set of governance measures may also give the impression that trustworthiness as a concept is no richer or valuable than the need to implement certain governance measures alone.
 We see something similar happening in other areas, for example with relation to the term ‘ethics’.
 Here, the proliferation of ethics committees into governance roles has led to the meaning of the term becoming aligned with notions of governance.
 In fact, much literature has critiqued this ‘governance turn’ in ethics, arguing that it devalues the meaning of ethics, and leads to a situation in which ethics is perceived to have been ‘done’ (42, 43).
-(44).
+One example of this is with research ethics committee (REC) approval processes, that are sometimes seen as a checkbox for ensuring ethical commitments (44), but perhaps may not provide a thorough consideration of ethical duties.
 These and other scholars emphasise that a better and more valuable way to understanding the meaning of the term is to view ethics as something that is on-going, as a process, and as part of everyday decision-making (for example see (45)).
 Taking these considerations into account when thinking about biobanks and trustworthiness, those implementing biobank governance structures need to be careful that if they strive to be ‘trustworthy’, this term is considered beyond being a governance measure, but rather as something that needs to be considered within all governance processes and reflected upon within everyday decision-making practices.